Parties and missile threats: On board a cruise ship stuck in the Middle East crisis zone

 (CNN) — Lesley Ballantyne woke in the early hours to an emergency alert flashing on her phone: “Potential missile threats, seek immediate shelter in the closest secure building.”

-Her husband, Alistair, seemed to have slept through it.
+Her partner, Alistair, seemed to have slept through it.
 Ballantyne got out of bed and peered through the cabin window.
 Outside, nothing but darkness — and the illuminated lights of Dubai port.

 That was Sunday.